-I’ve long said that pot color makes a large difference in growing success and here’s the proof you’ve been looking for.
+I’ve long said that pot colour makes a large difference in growing success and here’s the proof you’ve been looking for.

 The test plants were bush beans, red maple, eastern redbud.

-Pot colors were flat white, gloss white, silver and black for vegetables – a black pot (typical industry pot) was added for woody plants.
+Pot colours were flat white, gloss white, silver and black for vegetables – a black pot (typical industry pot) was added for woody plants.

 The soil was a typical bark-based nursery mix.